jibraniqbal666/Enhanced-ROI-HEVC/README.md

     ffmpeg -i input_video.mp4 -vf "select=(not(lt(n\,1050)))*(not(mod(n\,15)))" -vsync vfr -q:v 2 wound_%d.jpg
 In the above command, 1050 is the number of frames that we want to skip from beginning.

+To keep numbering your images where you left in the previous video, you can simply add -start_number argument in the above command.

 Due to fewer number of images, we are doing image augmentation using keras and augmentor tool.

 In keras we are using these parameters: